 Let’s say you’re interested in monetizing your video content.
 How do you get started?
 What’s the best approach for you to make money by broadcasting live video?
 There are several methods for monetizing video via live streaming.
 Some of these approaches are direct; others are indirect.
 For example, you can sell video online via pay per view streaming, or by requiring subscriptions from your viewers.
 You can sell advertising for your broadcast or form a relationship with one or more sponsors.
 Additionally, you can use crowdfunding to let others play a part in the creation of new content.

 In this article, we’ll cover four ideal ways to monetize and generate revenue by broadcasting live video.
 Now, let’s jump right into the discussion to help you decide the best approach for you!

 4 Ways to Generate Revenue by Broadcasting Live Video

 Each of the following four methods come with benefits and disadvantages.
 In many of our other blog posts, we discuss these monetization options in terms of videos in general.
 These could include both live streamed video content and on-demand video.
 In this article, however, we’ll explore each money-making method in relation to broadcasting live video specifically.

 1. Pay Per View and Subscriptions

 The most straightforward way to make money from broadcasting live video is to charge your viewers for access.
-Some video streaming platforms include a paywall option.
+Some video hosting and live streaming platforms include a paywall option.
 At DaCast, we’re very experienced at this approach.
 In fact, we were the first to integrate a paywall option as part of our streaming solutions!
 Alternatively, broadcasters can add third-party options, such as InPlayer, to a server.

 The paywall approach